thejcpalma/aio-plutonium-t6/README.md

 docker volume remove aio-plutonium-t6 || true && \
 docker volume create aio-plutonium-t6
 ```
 > **Note:** We first remove the volume if it exists, to avoid any errors.
-Be carefil when using this command, as it will remove any data stored in the volume.
+Be careful when using this command, as it will remove any data stored in the volume.

 ### 2. Launching the server